neuro-actions/jupyter/README.md

 # Run a Jupyter Notebook instance

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching a [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/).
+This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
 It's intended to be used with the Neu.ro [platform template](https://github.com/neuro-inc/cookiecutter-neuro-project), but can be adapted for other use cases as well.

 It requires the name of the image on which to run Notebook, as well as references to 5 volumes: data, code, config, notebooks and results.
 These volumes will be mounted to `/project/data`, `/project/modules`, `/project/config`, `/project/notebooks`, and `/project/results` respectively.